micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-But blessed (happy, fortunate, and [^g]to be envied) are your eyes because they do see, and your ears because they do hear.
+But blessed (happy, fortunate, and to be envied) are your eyes because they do see, and your ears because they do hear.